What is a Currency Pair?

 Exotic Currency Pairs

-Currencies that are not associated with the U.S. dollar are considered exotic currency pairs.
+Currencies from developing or emerging market economies that are paired with a major currency are called exotic currency pairs.
 An example is USD/SGD.
-Exotic currency pairs include currencies that stem from emerging markets.
-Therefore, they are known to be more illiquid and come with wider spreads; thus, making them riskier.
+These pairings are known to be more illiquid and come with wider spreads; thus, making them riskier.